-Historically, many recorded instruments that were entitled "Power of Attorney" were really powers coupled with an interest.
-A power coupled with an interest confers agency power together with a present or future interest in the property covered by the agency, but not merely a right to proceeds accruing from the exercise of the agency power.
-Wall v.
-Ayrshire Corp., 352 S.W.2d 496 (Tex.Civ.App.-Houston 1961, no writ).
-A power coupled with an interest is considered a conveyance and cannot be revoked by the principal/grantor.
+A power of attorney coupled with an interest, whether durable or not, cannot be revoked, even by death of the principal.
+A power coupled with an interest arises when the agent receives an interest in the property that is the subject of the agency contemporaneous with the power of attorney.
 Superior Oil Co. v.
-Stanolind Oil & Gas Co., 230 S.W.2d 346, 353 (Tex.Civ.App.- Eastland 1950), aff'd, 240 S.W.2d 281 (Tex.1951).
+Stanolind Oil & Gas Co., 230 S.W.2d 346 (Tex.Civ.App-Eastland 1950), aff'd, 240 S.W.2d 281 (Tex.
+1951).
+Because powers of attorney coupled with an interest are rare, there is little relevant case law.